-OACAS supports and collaborates with Aboriginal, First Nation, Métis and Inuit (FNMI) communities in bettering the health, well-being and life chance of Aboriginal, FNMI children in Ontario.
-OACAS does so by offering programming to enhance the knowledge and understanding of child welfare staff of Aboriginal culture and history, as well as to Aboriginal youth in care.
+OACAS supports and collaborates with Indigenous, First Nation, Métis and Inuit (FNMI) communities in bettering the health, well-being and life chance of FNMI children in Ontario.
+OACAS does so by offering programming to enhance the knowledge and understanding of child welfare staff of Indigenous culture and history, as well as to Indigenous youth in care.
 In addition we advocate and support restoration of jurisdiction of child welfare service to FN communities.

-Recently, OACAS released The Other Side of the Door: A Practice Guide for Child Welfare Professionals in Working with First Nation, Inuit and Métis Peoples.
-The practice guide was developed by Kenn Richard, Executive Director, Native Child and Family Services of Toronto, last spring to strengthen understanding of the history of colonization within child welfare, the culture and strengths of FNMI families and communities, and prepare all child welfare professionals to fulfill the unique obligations under the Child and Family Services Act with respect to providing services to FNMI families.
+OACAS has released The Other Side of the Door: A Practice Guide for Child Welfare Professionals in Working with First Nation, Inuit and Métis Peoples.
+The practice guide was developed by Kenn Richard, Executive Director, Native Child and Family Services of Toronto, last spring to strengthen understanding of the history of colonization within child welfare, the culture and strengths of FNMI families and communities, and prepare all child welfare professionals to fulfill the unique obligations under the Child, Youth and Family Services Act with respect to providing services to FNMI families.
 The intent is for all new staff, volunteers, and board members to read the guide within their first month of employment/volunteering.
-The Aboriginal practice guide was finalized this year as a result of extensive feedback from a range of Aboriginal and non-Aboriginal Children’s Aid Societies.
+The Indigenous practice guide was finalized this year as a result of extensive feedback from a range of Indigenous and non-Indigenous Children’s Aid Societies.

 Truth and Reconciliation Commission's Final Report and Recommendations